-- 1. For general information about upgrading a proxy client, see [Upgrade > Proxy-intro >]. - 2.
+- 1. For general information about upgrading a proxy client, see Installation-and-upgrade > Proxyintro. - 2.
 After the proxy upgrade is complete, apply the highstate on the Uyuni for Retail Branch Server.
 When applying the highstate, the retail functionality will also be updated.

+Chapter 7.
 What Next?